 Real-time file scan

-There are two options to connect your S3 buckets with bucketAV for real-time file scanning:
+There are three options to connect your Amazon S3 and Cloudflare R2 buckets with bucketAV for real-time file scanning:

 S3 Event Notification